Manuperezro/YogaCourses-MSP4/README.md

    - In the footer the users can find all the contact detail, like social media links, phone number, email, and I add a contact form wusing emailJS where the users can contact the bussines directly.

    ![features](static/images/footer.png "Footer")

+## Future Features I will like to include.

+   ##### Download the content

+   - I will like to add the option to download the videos into the users pc after purchase.

+   ##### Membership Options

+   - I will probably include some memberships options so the users can get acces to specific content, depends of the membership they purchase.

+   - In this project the content can be accese without actually purchase, as I wanted to create the logic for a shopping cart using in real life e-commerce appication with the Idea that DVDs will be sent to the users addres without delivery cost.

+   ##### Yoga API

+   - I will include a yoga API wich will be used by users to transalate some yoga poses from Sanskrit to their english name.

 [top](#content)

 ## **DATABASES**